Lesson Plan - Get It!

 This stage contains a tree's prime years of reproduction.
 A mature tree produces flowers and fruit that will bear new seeds that will be dispersed back to the ground, continuing the cycle.

-In addition to producing fruit for consumption, mature trees have trunks that are used as lumber.
+Besides producing fruit for consumption, mature trees have trunks used as lumber.

 Stage 6: Decline and Snag (Elderly and Death)

-As the tree reaches the last stage of its maturity, it becomes more susceptible to diseases and other stresses such as insects, wild animals, and viruses.
-It does not have the ability to compete well with other plants or trees around it that are stronger and younger.
+As the tree reaches its final maturity stage, it becomes more susceptible to diseases and other stresses such as insects, wild animals, and viruses.
+It cannot compete well with other plants or trees around it that are stronger and younger.

-The tree will eventually become a snag, which plays an important role in returning to the ground the nutrients it absorbed during its life.
+The tree will eventually become a snag, which plays an important role in returning the nutrients it absorbed during its life to the ground.

-To see the beginning stages of an oak tree's life cycle, watch acorn underground to oak seedling time lapse filmed over 8 months, from Neil Bromhall:
+To see the beginning stages of an oak tree's life cycle, watch the video below.

-If you are planning to grow a tree, you must evaluate the environmental conditions carefully and make sure the young tree will have all that it needs.
+If you plan to grow a tree, you must evaluate the environmental conditions carefully and ensure the young tree will have all it needs.
 It might be helpful to talk with an arborist (tree doctor) or someone at your local nursery to find out which tree is best for your area.

 The more you know about your tree, the easier it will be to keep it healthy and strong, prolonging its mature phase as long as possible.